mazgch/hpg/docu/Scooter.md

 At the handle bar you need to mount the HPG solution board leveled, with x-axis pointing in drive direction.
 This is important in order to use the default sensor alignment settings, otherwise you need to manually set the alignment of the HPG board with UBX configuration commands in the ZED-F9R.
 Select also the scooter dynamic model and save it.
 Make sure that you fix the board tightly so that it does not fall off or gets tilted on handle bar.
-The antenna is very critical to achive best performance, use a path with GND plane or a helix antenna.
+The antenna is very critical to achive best performance, use a patch with GND plane or a helix antenna.
 Avoid the other antennas being in close and point them away to avoid obstruction.

 ![Scooter Handle Bar](Xiaomi_ScooterHandlebar.jpg)